Nursing Tutor

 Check for understanding before moving on

 Q4.
-If patient came with post partum hemorrhage what is your first priority of care
+If a patient presents with postpartum hemorrhage, what is your first priority of care?

 The first priority of care for a patient with postpartum hemorrhage is to control the bleeding and stabilize the patient.